aziascreations/mooss-serialize/readme.md

 python -m pip install --upgrade mooss-serialize pip install --upgrade mooss-serialize
 ```

+## Usage
+In order to use this package, you simply have to create a class that extends the provided `ISerializable` interface
+that also has the `dataclass` decorator, add some variable annotations with the desired types, and then use the
+provided class methods to serialize and deserialize it easily.

+See the examples below for more information

 ### Creating classes
 The following classes have more complex and fluid typing for their variables that will help illustrate the main